LLaDA-MedV: Exploring Large Language Diffusion Models for Biomedical Image Understanding: Experiments

 We evaluate model performance on three biomedical visual question answering (VQA) benchmarks, which are designed to assess the model’s accuracy in clinically relevant scenarios.
 We follow the evaluation strategy proposed in~\cite{li2023llava}.
 For closed-form questions (e.g., Yes/No), we report accuracy.
 For open-form questions, we report recall, measuring the proportion of ground-truth tokens present in the generated sequence.

 LLaDA-MedV demonstrates competitive performance compared to ARM baselines.
 As shown in Tab.~\ref{tab:downstreamqa}, our model achieves the highest accuracy on closed-form questions across all three benchmarks, with scores of 84.93\% on VQA-RAD, 92.31\% on SLAKE, and 95.15\% on PathVQA.
+Additionally, as shown in Fig.~\ref{fig:vqa}, the model’s answers are not only correct but also more informative.
+For example, in Fig.~\ref{fig:vqa}(C), our model recognizes that the peritoneum is absent from the image and provides a specific justification (e.g., the image focuses on the vertebral column).
 However, performance on open-form questions remains less competitive.
 We observe that answering open-form questions in the VQA setting is inherently more challenging for our model, as the underlying language backbone (i.e., LLaDA) lacks sufficient post-training.
 Consequently, LLaDA-MedV struggles to model open-form questions as a classification task over a predefined answer set derived from the training split, which is the strategy commonly adopted in prior works~\cite{li2023llava}.
 Despite this limitation, the results underscore LLaDA-MedV's potential in dataset-specific biomedical applications, motivating future efforts to improve its instruction-following and answer-formatting capabilities through post-training (e.g., reinforcement learning from human feedback~\cite{ouyang2022training}).